hfakoor222/Fuzzy_Search_Multi_Vendor/README.md

 •	(())  is equal to any characters no spaces.
 This gives the user absolute control in template definition.

 •	#   The hashtag sign means any character, and 1 line, or more than 1 line.
-It can read the whole file.
+It can read the whole device configuration.
 Example:

   router bgp **_+_**